clangstonhinton/deep-learning-challenge/README.md

 <img width="1200" alt="Screen Shot 2023-04-29 at 2 02 43 AM" src="https://user-images.githubusercontent.com/44728723/235286788-96767064-3118-48e0-b2d0-37e3ec74ef26.png">

 ## Overview of the Analysis
 The purpose of this analysis was to build a neural network machine learning model for the nonprofit foundation Alphabet Soup to help it select the applicants for funding with the best chance of success in their ventures.
 A binary classifer neural network model was built to predict whether applicants will be successful if funded by Alphabet Soup.
+A target accuracy of 75% was set for the classifer.

 ### Data Description:
  - The dataset contains information for more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 The metadata contains 12 columns including: EIN, NAME, APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT, and IS_SUCCESSFUL.